-Homework tasks will be posted on Google Classroom on a Thursday and will be expected to be completed by the following Monday at the latest.
-Homework books are provided and children are encouraged to keep these neat and tidy to celebrate their work.
-We expect children to maintain the same standards of presentation of homework as we set in school (neat and tidy handwriting.)
+Homework tasks will be posted on Google Classroom on a Friday and will be expected to be completed by the following Tuesday at the latest.
+We expect children to maintain the same standards of presentation of homework as we set in school (neat and tidy presentation.)